John is a highly experienced safety and workers compensation practitioner. John is down to earth and connects easily with people.

 With 35 years’ experience in health and safety, three of which have been with the agricultural sector, Richard has developed a good understanding of how to address safety across the variety of agricultural commodity areas and to balance the requirements specific to small farms or to corporate enterprises.

-Tara Rich is our Communications Officer and mostly works remotely from the West Wimmera on her family-owned sheep and cropping farm.
+Tara is our Communications Officer and works remotely from the West Wimmera on her family-owned sheep and cropping farm.

 Tara’s background in communications and community engagement in rural areas through roles in Local Government, CFA and Victoria Police provide her with experience and deep cultural awareness of issues affecting farming and rural community needs.

-Tara views the Making Our Farms Safer Project as a vital and much welcomed resource that will positively impact the lives of many, including her farmer husband and three farm kids.
+Tara views the Making Our Farms Safer Project as a much welcomed resource that will positively impact the lives of many, including her farmer husband and three farm kids.

 The VFF Making Our Farms Safer project is funded by Smarter, Safer Farms, a $20 million Victorian Government commitment to improve safety and skills outcomes for Victorian farmers.